 - salt and pepper to taste

 - Set oven to broil, high broil if you have the choice.
 Line a small baking sheet with tin foil, for easy clean up, and place clean, whole eggplants on baking sheet.
-With eggplants as close to broiler as possible, broil for 30-45 minutes, depending on size of eggplants.
+With eggplants 4-5 inches away from the broiler, broil for 30-45 minutes, depending on size of eggplants.
 Turn every 15 minutes or so, for even broiling.

 - While eggplants are in oven, add all other ingredients to food processor.

 - When eggplants have cooked completely, remove from oven to cool.
+Place in a colander in the sink to drain of excess fluid until they are easy to handle.
 With a sharp knife, make a slit from stem to bottom in skin.
 When cool to the touch, carefully squeeze liquid from pulp.
 Using a spoon with a relatively sharp edge, I use a soup spoon, scrape out all the pulp and put in food processor.
 Process mixture until smooth, scraping down sides of processor every once in a while.

 - Taste for seasoning.
 Between the seeds of the eggplants and the walnuts, the mixture will still have a lot of texture.
 This can be served hot, cold or at room temperature.
 It can be served as a side or as an appetizer.
 The eggplants can also be cooked on a grill, just keep your eye on them and don’t forget to turn them occasionally.

 - 2 16-oz. containers large, white, button mushrooms, thinly sliced and sliced by hand